|On this page|

 for sleeping.
 The amount of time they remain below this speed

 deactivation_time is reset to zero.

 How many seconds particles need to remain at or below the velocity threshold before they are put to sleep.
-See the Wake Up POP for methods to wake the particles back up again.
+See the POP Awaken DOP for methods to wake the particles back up again.

 Vellum grains use a separate collision pass to deal with collisions between the grains.
 These parameters control that behavior.
 They are similar to those on POP Grains